-If a student does not attend a course for the first two weeks they will automatically be dropped by the Registrar.
-Their tuition will be refunded but the Administration Fee and Technology Fee are non-refundable.
+If a student does not attend a course for the first two weeks, he will automatically be dropped by the Registrar and the Bursar will adjust his invoice.
+The student is still responsible to pay for 25% of the course's tuition, plus the technology fee and administration fee.